 Create a new meshProject

-In your Account section under Projects all meshProjects of your meshCustomer are listed.
-You find the Account section by pressing the settings icon on the top right of the mesPanel.
-You can execute administrative actions on your meshProjects from the Projects section.
-To edit a project, click the pen icon in the Actions column of the meshProject list.
-You can edit the assigned locations, payment information and the assigned users of the project.
+In your workspace control plane under Projects all meshProjects of your meshWorkspace are listed.
+To manage a project, click the name of the meshProject.
+You can edit the assigned tenants, payment information and the assigned users and groups of the project.

 The following diagram shows how access rights and project replication result in the correct project access for your users.

 Projects have a representation in each cloud platform that we call meshTenant.
 Azure Subscriptions, AWS Accounts and Cloud Foundry Spaces are all examples of Tenants.
-Each meshProject can have at most one Tenant in cloud platforms enabeld for the project. meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.
+Each meshProject can have at most one Tenant in cloud platforms enabled for the project. meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.

-User Management on a meshProject
+Access Control on a meshProject

 Assign user to a meshProject